Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Method

-To encode the texture of the object, we first render the orthographic view of the object.
-Towards this goal, we construct a local reference frame of the given object.
-In particular, the geometric center of the object is first computed by arithmetically averaging all points of the object.
+{To capture the texture of the 3D object, we employ the OrthographicNet method.
+This approach involves generating three orthographic views of the object and subsequently passing these views through a pre-trained network~\cite{Result18}.
+The process entails the construction of a local reference frame for the object, followed by the generation of multiple RGB and Depth views from various perspectives.
+This methodology allows us to effectively encode the texture information of the 3D object, enhancing our ability to represent its visual characteristics in a comprehensive manner.} Particularly, the geometric center of the object is first computed by arithmetically averaging all points of the object.
 Then, we apply principal component analysis (PCA) on the point cloud of the object to find three eigenvectors, $\left[\mathbf{v}_{1}, \mathbf{v}_{2}, \mathbf{v}_{3}\right]$, sorted by eigenvalues, $\lambda_{1} \ge \lambda_{2} \ge \lambda_{3}$ of the object.
 Therefore, the $\mathbf{v}_{1}, \mathbf{v}_{2}, \mathbf{v}_{3}$ eigenvectors are considered as X, Y, Z axes of the object respectively.
-The object is finally transformed to be placed in the obtained reference frame.
-For rendering 2D RGB-D images from a 3D object, we set a``\textit{virtual}'' camera in a way that the Z axis of the camera points towards the centroid of the object.
-Furthermore, the Z axis of the camera is perpendicular to the first two axes of the object, and is parallel to the third axis.
-Finally, a ray-tracing technique is used to render depth and RGB images of the object, regardless of how accurate/complete the point cloud of the object is.
-The obtained images are then fed into a deep Convolutional Neural Network (CNN) to extract a deep representation of the object.
-We first remove the the topmost classification layers of the network, and the then pass both RGB and depth views of the object into networks to receive an embedding for each image.
-The obtained representations are then concatenated to form a deep representation of the object and used to train a classifier.
-An illustrative example of this procedure is shown in Fig.~\ref{ensemble_overview}, where we generated orthographic views for the scissors.
+The object is subsequently transformed to be placed in the obtained reference frame. {To generate orthographic RGB-D images from a 3D object, we position three virtual RGB-D cameras strategically around the object.
+These cameras are oriented such that the Z-axis of each camera points toward the centroid of the object.
+Additionally, the Z-axis of each camera is perpendicular to the first two axes of the object and parallel to the third axis.
+Subsequently, a ray-tracing technique is employed to render both depth and RGB images of the object., regardless of how accurate/complete the point cloud of the object is.
+The obtained images are then passed into a pre-trained Convolutional Neural Network (CNN) to obtain a deep representation of the 3D object.
+Towards this goal, the topmost classification layer of the CNN model is omitted.
+Subsequently, both RGB and Depth images are fed into the CNN model to compute embeddings for each image.
+The obtained embeddings are then concatenated to construct a deep representation of the object, which is further employed to train a classifier for ensemble classification}~An illustrative example of this procedure is shown in Fig.~\ref{ensemble_overview}, where we generated orthographic views for the scissors.